 Q. When should you not go to Dubai?

 A – Dubai has very hot temperatures during the months of June, July, and August.
 Think on average 41 degrees Celsius daily, with temperatures not falling below 30 overnight.
 Temperatures can reach 47 degrees Celsius in these months.

 A – Dubai is a bargain for bargains.
 There are many places for cheap shopping in Dubai.
 From daily essentials to high-end products, you can sell products at a reasonable price in many stores and online platforms.

 Q. Is alcohol cheap in Dubai?

 A – Bonus point, the cheapest you will ever find in the United Arab Emirates is the cheapest!
-We are introducing AED 15 and similarly vodka bottles.
+We are introducing AED 15 and similar vodka bottles.
 Cheaper than duty-free!
 There are many offers and promotions to take full advantage of them.

 Q. Is Dubai expensive for tourists?

 A – When compared to other major cities around the world, Dubai is not really so expensive.
-For example, take New York or London, hotel prices, an evening outing, or the price of a ticket to see a tourist will be the same and in many cases much higher than Dubai.
+For example, take New York or London, hotel prices, an evening outing, or the price of a ticket to see a tourist will be the same and in many cases much higher than in Dubai.